adoboscan21/Memory-Tools/README.md

 ## ✨ Features

-- 🚀 **High-Performance Concurrent Architecture:** At its core, Memory Tools uses an efficient **sharding design** to distribute data and minimize lock contention, allowing for massive concurrency across CPU cores.
-Collection writes are handled by an **asynchronous persistence queue**, resulting in non-blocking, lightning-fast write operations for the client.
+- 🚀 **High-Performance Concurrent Architecture:** At its core, Memory Tools uses an efficient **sharding design** to distribute data and minimize lock contention, allowing for massive concurrency.
+Client write operations are lightning-fast as the persistence to disk is handled by an **asynchronous queue**.
+- 📦 **ACID-Compliant Transactions:** Go beyond simple atomic operations with full transactional guarantees.
+Memory Tools supports `BEGIN`, `COMMIT`, and `ROLLBACK` commands, using an internal **Two-Phase Commit (2PC) protocol** across its data shards.
+This ensures that complex, multi-key operations are truly **atomic**—they either all succeed or none do, maintaining perfect data integrity.
+An automatic **garbage collector** cleans up abandoned transactions to prevent deadlocks.
+- 💾 **Unbreakable Durability & Persistence:** Your data is safe, always.
+  - **Write-Ahead Log (WAL):** For maximum durability, every write command is first recorded in a high-speed WAL _before_ being applied to memory.
+In the event of a crash, the server replays the log to recover to its exact state, ensuring **zero data loss** for acknowledged writes.
+  - **Atomic Snapshots:** The server periodically takes **checkpoints** of all in-memory data, saving it to disk in an optimized binary format.
+The use of the **write-to-`.tmp`-and-rename strategy** ensures that snapshot files are never corrupted.
+Successful snapshots allow the WAL to be safely rotated.
 - 🧠 **Hot/Cold Data Tiering:** Manage datasets far larger than the available RAM.
-Memory Tools keeps recent and frequently accessed ("hot") data in memory for maximum speed, while older ("cold") data resides on disk.
-Query and modification operations **transparently access both tiers**, and cold data can be updated or deleted on-disk without needing to be loaded into memory.
+Memory Tools keeps recent ("hot") data in memory for maximum speed, while older ("cold") data resides on disk.
+Query and modification operations **transparently access both tiers**, and cold data can be updated on-disk without needing to be loaded into memory.
-- 💾 **Robust Data Persistence:** Data is atomically saved to disk in an optimized binary format.
-The use of the **write-to-`.tmp`-and-rename strategy** ensures that your data files are never corrupted, even in the event of a crash.
-The system reloads all "hot" data on startup for complete durability.
 - 🛡️ **Automated Backup & Restore System:** Go beyond simple persistence with a full-featured backup system.
 It performs **periodic, verifiable backups** to timestamped directories, manages a **retention policy** to clean up old files, and allows for a full manual **restore** from any backup point.
-- 📈 **High-Performance B-Tree Indexing:** Drastically accelerate query performance by creating indexes on any field within your JSON documents.
-Unlike simple hash indexes, the use of **B-Trees** enables extremely fast **range scans (`>`, `<`, `between`)** in addition to equality lookups.
-This avoids costly full-collection scans for filtered queries.
+- 📈 **High-Performance B-Tree Indexing:** Drastically accelerate query performance by creating indexes on any field.
+Unlike simple hash maps, the use of **B-Trees** enables extremely fast **range scans (`>`, `<`, `between`)** in addition to equality lookups, avoiding costly full-collection scans.
-- 🔍 **Advanced Query Engine:** Don't just get keys; query your JSON documents like a relational database.
-The engine is backed by a **query optimizer** that leverages available indexes to execute operations in the most efficient way possible.
+- 🔍 **Advanced SQL-like Query Engine:** Query your JSON documents with the power and flexibility of a relational database.
+The engine is backed by a **query optimizer** that intelligently leverages available indexes to execute commands in the most efficient way possible.
 It supports:
   - **Rich Filtering**: `WHERE`, `AND`, `OR`, `NOT`, `LIKE`, `IN`, `BETWEEN`, `IS NULL`.
-  - **Data Shaping**: `ORDER BY`, `LIMIT`, `OFFSET`, and `DISTINCT`.
   - **Powerful Aggregations**: `COUNT`, `SUM`, `AVG`, `MIN`, `MAX` with `GROUP BY`.
   - **Post-Aggregation Filtering**: A full `HAVING` clause to filter your grouped results.
+  - **Data Shaping**: `ORDER BY`, `LIMIT`, `OFFSET`, `DISTINCT`, and field `Projection`.
+  - **Cross-Collection Joins**: A powerful `lookups` pipeline to join documents from different collections.
-- ⚡ **Efficient Batch Operations:** Execute commands on multiple items at once for greater efficiency and reduced network latency. `set many`, `update many`, and `delete many` commands are fully supported and optimized to work with both hot and cold data.
+- ⚡ **Efficient Batch Operations:** Execute commands on multiple items at once for greater efficiency. `set many`, `update many`, and `delete many` commands are fully supported and optimized to work with transactions and both hot and cold data tiers.
 - 🔐 **Full Security Suite:** Security is built-in, not an afterthought.
   - **TLS Encryption:** All communication is encrypted with TLS 1.2+, protecting data in transit.
   - **Strong Authentication:** Passwords are never stored in plain text, using `bcrypt` hashing.
-  - **Granular Permissions:** A robust user management system allows for creating users and assigning specific `read`/`write` permissions per collection, with wildcard support.
+  - **Granular Permissions:** A robust user management system allows for creating users and assigning specific `read`/`write` permissions per collection.
-  - **Restricted Superuser**: A `root` user with administrative privileges is restricted to **localhost connections only**, preventing remote admin access.
+  - **Restricted Superuser**: The `root` user is restricted to **localhost connections only**.
 - 🧹 **Automatic Data & Memory Management:** The engine works for you in the background.
   - **TTL (Time-to-Live):** Assign a time-to-live to keys so they expire automatically.
-A background cleaner periodically purges them.
-  - **Data Compaction:** Deletes on "cold" storage use tombstones.
-A background compaction worker rewrites data files to permanently remove these records and reclaim disk space.
+  - **Data Compaction:** A background worker rewrites cold data files to permanently remove deleted records and reclaim disk space.
-  - **Idle Memory Release:** The server monitors for periods of inactivity and automatically releases unused memory back to the operating system.
+  - **Idle Memory Release:** The server monitors for inactivity and automatically releases unused memory back to the OS.

 ---